 As part of the admission evaluation process, the admissions committee may request an interview of a prospective transfer applicant.
 These interviews will be conducted either in-person or online and will be 30 minutes in length.

-interested in participating on one of the academic journals should refer to the
+Transfer applicants interested in joining one of the journals must particpate in the Transfer Write-On competition and should refer to the

 Fall Recruiting Program

-Transfer applicants who have been admitted to UW Law are invited to participate in the Fall Recruiting Program, which
+Transfer applicants who have been admitted into UW Law are invited to participate in the Fall Recruiting Program, which

 includes On-Campus Interview (OCI) and Resume Collection employers.